consistent-milk12/docs-md/README.md

 ### Performance

+Actually, I need help with this.
+I have tried the tricks that I know of, please let me know if you have better ideas.
+Especially related to improving parsing and generating the markdown content.

 - **Parallel generation** - Multi-crate mode uses rayon for 2-4x speedup on multi-core systems
 - **Zero-allocation lookups** - Registry queries use hashbrown's raw_entry API (~4x faster than standard HashMap)
 - **ASCII fast path** - Anchor slugification skips unicode normalization for pure ASCII names (~18x faster)